-Paleo-indians migrated to what is now the United States mainland, from Asia, around 12,000 years ago, and developed a maize-based agriculture which supported population growth and craft specialization.
-After European explorers and traders first made contact, largely in the 16th century, it is estimated that the local population declined due to various reasons, including diseases such as smallpox and measles to which indigenous Americans had no natural immunities.
+Palaeo-Indians migrated to what is now the United States mainland from Asia around 12,000 years ago.
+They eventually adopted a maize-based agriculture from modern-day Mexico; this supported population growth and specialization in crafts.
+After European explorers and traders first made contact in the 16th century, the local population greatly declined, mostly due to diseases such as smallpox and measles to which indigenous Americans had no natural immunities.